The observed galaxy power spectrum in General Relativity: Conclusions

 A summary of our results, including all GR effects, can be found in Fig.~\ref{fig:GR_effects_NOIC}~-~\ref{fig:GR_effects_ratio}.
 For low-redshift surveys the Doppler term is the most important GR contribution, up to 5$-$10\% of the total power, while at intermediate and high redshift lensing magnification becomes more significant.
 Other GR effects like ISW, time delays, and local terms are in general negligible.
 Being the GR effects a small contribution to the observed multipoles, the effective redshift approximation remains valid in most cases considered.

 There are several directions along which this work can be extended.
 One of our main motivation was to understand the importance of GR effects when constraining local PNG with scale dependent bias.
 We presented the expression for the average of the Fourier Space estimator, but we cannot yet quantitatively address any possible degeneracy of GR terms with PNG because we miss an expression for the covariance of the measured power spectrum including GR effects and the window function.
+The mask indeed makes the covariance of the power spectrum non diagonal on very large scales, and so far only approximate analytical calculations in the flat sky limit have been proposed \cite{Wadekar:2019rdu}.
 Such an investigation is subject of work in progress by the authors~\cite{futureFNL}.

 Our implementation of the Yamamoto estimator uses the endpoint LOS, but several other choices are possible.
 In particular, for analyses aiming at the Doppler terms a symmetric choice of LOS, like the bisector, is preferable because it sets to zero purely geometric dipoles.
 Also in this case the power spectrum can be measured with FFTs~\cite{Castorina2018,Philcox2021}, and all our calculations go through unchanged with the replacement of $s_1$ with the length of the new LOS.
 It is also well known that Yamamoto-like estimators are not statistically optimal on large scales~\cite{Tegmark:1997yq}.
 It is therefore natural to ask how to incorporate GR effects in optimal quadratic estimators of the power spectrum, which are traditionally implemented using a flat-sky RSD model~\cite{Philcox2020}.
 As a final remark we note that the full GR calculation is computationally much slower than the Newtonian one.
 However given the smallness of many GR terms, one could imagine resorting to the flat-sky approximation in some cases and obtain order of magnitudes speed up of the numerical calculations \cite{Jelic-Cizmek:2020jsn}.
 We plan to return to these interesting problems in forthcoming publications.